20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 20. Set out name labels for cups

 Cup labels are one of the easiest ways to reduce wasted drinks and half-filled cups.
-Set out painter’s tape, chalkboard labels, drink tags, or a permanent marker so guests can write their names on their cups.
+Set out drink tags and a permanent marker so guests can write their names on their cups.

 Cleanup hacks for a stress-free BBQ